julien-muke/host-static-website-s3-amplify/README.md

 But we don't have to do that anymore with amplify, you'll see the policy got filled in automatically for us and we don't get any sort of access denied.

+## <a name="custom-doamin-with-route-53">➡️ Step 4 - Add a custom domain name with Amazon Route 53</a>

+Amazon Route 53 is a highly available and scalable DNS service.
+For more information, see Amazon Route 53 in the [Amazon Route 53](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/Welcome.html) Developer Guide.

+ If you already have a Route 53 domain, use the following [instructions](https://docs.aws.amazon.com/amplify/latest/userguide/to-add-a-custom-domain-managed-by-amazon-route-53.html) to connect your custom domain to your Amplify app.

+ If you are not using Amazon Route 53 to manage your domain, you can add a custom domain managed by a third-party DNS provider to your app deployed with Amplify (we'll use this option in this tutorial).

+ To add a custom domain managed by a third-party DNS provider:

+ 1. Navigate to the Amplify console.
+ 2. Choose your app that you want to add a custom domain to.
+ 3. In the navigation pane, choose Hosting, Custom domains.
+ 4. On the Custom domains page, choose Add domain.
+ 5. Enter the name of your root domain.
+For example, if the name of your domain is `https://example.com`, enter `example.com`

 ## 💰 Cost

 All services used are eligible for the AWS Free Tier.
 However, charges will incur at some point so it's recommended that you shut down resources after completing this tutorial.